Waiting for the Messiah: Background

 The title alludes to the Jewish belief of "waiting for the Messiah"; in this case, characters are shown at first to be inactive and dormant, until death and crisis forces them to take action and reevaluate their lives.

 Distribution

 The film opened wide in Argentina on May 25, 2000.

+It received its North American premiere at the 2020 Toronto International Film Festival on September 14, 2000.
+It was later screened at the Palm Springs International Film Festival on January 12, 2001.

 It was released theatrically in Spain on January 26, 2001.

-The picture was then presented at the Toronto International Film Festival on September 14, 2000, and later at the Palm Springs International Film Festival on January 12, 2001.
+Reception

+Deborah Young praised the film in Variety: "Considered one of the best Argentine films of the season, “Messiah” handles ethnicity lightly and affectionately, making Jewishness one of many parallel universes that coexist in a tricky urban environment."
+Young praised the casting: "Burman keeps things moving with help from a well-chosen cast.
+It’s easy to identify with Hendler as the restless son, Petriella as a Jewish homebody and Caselli (who directs short films herself) as an unconventional vid filmer."

+In 2021, the British Film Institute recognised the film as pivotal in heralding the New Argentine Wave.